 Stories of kidnappings, rapes, and muggings worry many loved ones when we tell them about our trips.
-While there are certainly places that warrant fear and shouldn’t be visited, the vast majority of destinations RTW travelers visit are perfectly safe.
+While there are certainly places that warrant fear and shouldn’t be visited, the vast majority of destinations long-term travelers visit are perfectly safe.

 But just in case you can’t talk mom and dad into believing you’ll be fine, make sure you read this guide and convince those worried about you that you have taken every precaution necessary.